Read | Listen| Write

 My soil seized on Christmas Day, 1863

-Land to be impregnated with 12,800 dead
+Soon to be impregnated with 12,800 dead

-Now beneath the grassy knolls and along massive trees
+Beneath the grassy knolls and along massive trees

 Union soldiers are laid to rest in harsh, frozen, unforgiving conditions